New, exclusive FOX Weather Model a game changer in short term weather prediction for tracking tropical systems

 HOW TO WATCH FOX WEATHER ON TV

-Future enhancements will also allow the FOX Model to shift its coverage area on the fly to focus on other areas of the nation experiencing severe weather.
+The FOX Weather Model can shift its coverage area on the fly to focus on other areas of the nation experiencing severe weather.
 And the FOX Forecast Center will be able to tailor the model's calculations to focus on the most pressing weather event in the forecast, be it a tropical system, a winter storm in December over the Plains, or a severe weather outbreak in Tornado Alley.

 Numerous computer models are run on tropical systems many times a day.
 Weather observations from ground locations, upper air balloons, satellites and aircraft, such as NOAA's Hurricane Hunters, provide the models with information on what's happening now.